ProxyLiveSolutions/scala-matsuri-2023/readme.md

 ```

 And now we see four separate corner cases there - one per each country.
 In real systems there would be much more of them.
 Having such corner cases can make it difficult to use property-based tests to check this logic.
-The problem here is that now we need four different implementations of `Gen[T]`.
+The problem here is that now we need four different `Gen[..]` implementations for test data.
-???
-Logical transition ???

 ## Tech stack